thisjaiden/beach/spec/by_book.md

 function_to_alias_externally =>! aliased_name;
 ```

-Creates an alias in this file.
+Creates an alias (alternate name) for a function.
 Adding an ! to the end of the alias symbol exports this alias to other files importing this one.

 ## main